ssprakash5/DeFi-Metaverse-coins-Liquidity-Pooling-and-Risk-Modeling-using-RNN/README.md

 ### Visualization and Reporting

-- Create interactive data visualizations and dashboards to monitor liquidity pool performance and risk metrics.
+- Create interactive data visualizations to monitor liquidity pool performance and risk metrics(Risk Score, Moving Average(MA-7),position to Add and RemoveLiqidity with Risk Threshold)
-- Generate risk assessment reports for liquidity providers, enabling them to make informed decisions.
+- This will Generate risk assessment reports for liquidity providers, enabling them to make informed decisions.

-### Simulation and Backtesting
+### Calculate Cumulative and New Liquidity

-- Conduct simulations and backtesting of the risk models and management strategies using historical data to assess their effectiveness.

-### Security Auditing

-- Perform smart contract audits to ensure the security and reliability of DeFi protocols used in the project.
+- After adding Liquidity, the cumulative return over the period and Calculate the new liquidity.

 ## Expected Outcomes